jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/798O7bX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the search bar in Wire Shark, type in "ssh".
+In the search bar in Wireshark, type in "ssh".
 We are going to log into VM2 through Power Shell.
 In Power Shell, type "ssh (username of vm2)@(vm2's private ip).
 For example, mine is "ssh labuser@10.0.0.5".
-You should see some traffic from Wire Shark when trying to log into VM2.
+You should see some traffic from Wireshark when trying to log into VM2.
 It will ask if you want to continue connecting, type "yes".
 It will then have you enter the password to VM2.
 It will not show the password.
 If successful, it will log you into VM2, where you can try out a bunch of different commands from linux.
 Try id, pwd, ls -lasth.
-You will notice the activity in Wire Shark.
+You will notice the activity in Wireshark.
 To exit, just type "exit" and it will tell you the connection is closed.
 </p>
 <br />